-On June 29, he was lifting a group of Marines out of a hot landing zone when the second wound came.
+On June 29, he was lifting a group of Marines out of a 'hot' landing zone when the second wound came.
 The air was thick with bullets; one Marine was hit in the leg as he crawled into the chopper.
 Tom got it in the neck.
-As he returned fire, a hullet cleak. bullet slashed at the back of his neck, splattering him with shrapnel.
-He spent two hours at the infirmary with that would neck covered with two hours at the infirmary with that would Neck covered with iodine, he was back at his job the same day.
+As he returned fire, a bullet slashed at the back of his neck, splattering him with shrapnel.
+He spent two hours at the infirmary with that wound.
+Neck covered with iodine, he was back at his job the same day.

 Tommy's work day runs from twelve to fifteen hours.
 His work week is all week.
 His office is at the window of a UH 34 D Marine Helicopter.
 His tools consist of a 7.6 calibre machine gun and a set of iron-hard nerves.
-Sometimes he is able to relax, "At night we just circle around mostly and all I have to do is watch for mortar flashes below."
+Sometimes he is able to relax.
+"At night we just circle around mostly and all I have to do is watch for mortar flashes below."
 But during the day: "I'm always watching for someone who's trying to 'ding' me."